 Edward Ureña Joins FredNats

-FREDERICKSBURG, VA - The Washington Nationals announced on Thursday that right-handed pitcher Edward Ureña has joined the Fredericksburg Nationals from the Florida Complex League roster.
+FREDERICKSBURG, VA - The Washington Nationals announced on Friday that infielder Paul Witt has been transferred from the Fredericksburg roster to Advanced-A Wilmington.

-Ureña, 22, made his professional debut on June 28 with 3.0 scoreless innings of relief for the FCL Nationals.
-He was signed as an undrafted free agent after the 2020 Draft out of Western Oklahoma State Junior College, where he was teammates with fellow FredNats Junior Martina and Allan Berríos.
-The Moca, Dominican Republic native will wear uniform number 27.
+Witt, 23, played in two games for the FredNats since re-joining the club from the Florida Complex League on June 29.
+He drove in a run with a sacrifice fly in Thursday's 6-3 win over Salem, and has batted .040 in 11 total games for Fredericksburg this season.

 The Fredericksburg Nationals are a minor league affiliate of the Washington Nationals in the Low-A East League.
 They are playing their inaugural 2021 season at the brand new, state-of-the-art FredNats Ballpark located at 42 Jackie Robinson Way next to the Fredericksburg Expo & Convention Center in Fredericksburg, Virginia.
 Stay up to date with the team online at www.frednats.com and follow the Fredericksburg Nationals on Facebook, Twitter and Instagram @FXBGNats.